bradfrost/atomic-design/chapter-4.md

 Can we merge patterns together easily?
 How do developers, designers, and managers begin to utilize this shared vocabulary?
 How do we translate this exercise into a living pattern library?

+### Benefits of an Interface Inventory
+Why go through all the trouble of deconstructing and cataloging an interface?
+It’s certainly a tedious process, but the results are extremely beneficial.
+Here are just some of the benefits of an interface inventory:

+- **Lays the groundwork to a sound design system**—Creating systematic, atomic, styleguide-driven design is a smart strategy, and an interface inventory is that first step at deconstructing pages down to their atomic level.
+Eventually the interface inventory can be used to help set up a style guide or pattern library.
+- **Convince your boss/client/organization** that establishing a cohesive design system is essential.
+This is especially true for large organizations consisting of many teams or working with multiple 3rd party agencies.
+An interface inventory is the first step toward establishing a common interface language.
+- **Promote consistency**—Displaying a plethora of similar-but-still-different treatments next to each other exposes redundancy and underscores the need to create a consistent, cohesive experience.
+- **Ensures all interface components are accounted for**—This happens a lot.
+A full-on redesign is underway, and somewhere along the line certain modules end up slipping between the cracks.
+Creating an interface inventory up front helps establish project scope and ensures that all components are accounted for so there are no nasty surprises at the 11th hour before launch.
+- **Responsive Retrofitting**—While mobile-first responsive design is certainly a preferred approach to responsive design, it’s not always feasible to undertake right away.
+Budget, time, scope, skillset, and more often force organizations to retrofit their existing website into a responsive site.
+Creating an interface inventory allows design teams to analyze the interface in order to establish what components will be easy and relatively difficult to convert into a responsive environment.

+#### Interface Inventories In Action
+I went through just a few pages of my bank’s website and screen grabbed all the various button variations I could find.
+Here’s the result:

+As you can see, their button styles are all over the place and are about the furthest thing from consistent and cohesive.
+Looking closer at the buttons reveal incredible inconsistency in gradient, arrow, border and more:

+{% include figure.html src="../images/content/pattern-lab-code.png" caption="" %}

+Now contrast these styles with a button interface inventory for Etsy, a company who maintains a robust styleguide and pattern library:

+It’s not to say that deviating from established patterns is always a bad idea, but it’s important to recognize the difference between intentional and unintentional deviation.
+An interface inventory helps expose unintentional inconsistencies and encourages consistent, deliberate design decisions.

+In order to present your product or service in a cohesive and consistent manner across a slew of properties, browsers, devices, and environments, it’s essential to take stock of what your interface is composed of.
+Documenting unique UI patterns highlights inconsistencies and sets the stage for a broader conversation about establishing a pattern-based workflow.

 - Even if they say no, do it anyways.
 Much like building in performance and accessibility and responsiveness into our experiences